 Vaccines and Immunotherapies (VIT)

-The purpose of this pilot study is to determine if taking a probiotic in combination with antiretroviral therapy (ART) can help reduce inflammation and harmful immune activation in those who don’t respond completely to ART.
+This pilot study aimed to determine if taking a probiotic in combination with antiretroviral therapy (ART) could help reduce inflammation and harmful immune activation in those who don’t respond completely to ART.

 Probiotic products are live bacteria that may provide health benefits and are often referred to as “beneficial” bacteria.
-The specific probiotic used in this study, Visbiome, has been approved by Health Canada as a Natural Health Product.
-However, its use in this research study is experimental.
+The specific probiotic used in this study, Visbiome, is approved by Health Canada as a Natural Health Product.
+However, its use in this research study was experimental.

 Approximately 25% of HIV-infected individuals who start taking ART have a sub-optimal response meaning that their immune system (CD4 count) doesn’t improve as expected, even though the virus is suppressed by their medications.
 These individuals are sometimes known as immune non-responders (INRs).
 These individuals are at increased risk of AIDS-related deaths and non-AIDS related health problems that may be associated with increased immune activation and leaking of bacteria from the gut into the bloodstream.

 Consistent use of ART to manage HIV is known to extend life expectancy by many years.
-However, many people living with HIV have more inflammation and immune activation–related health conditions (like heart and brain diseases) compared to uninfected people, even after taking ART for a long period of time.
-This is a result of bacteria entering the bloodstream through a person’s gut lining that has been damaged by HIV.
+However, many people living with HIV have more inflammation and immune activation-related health conditions (like heart and brain diseases) compared with uninfected people, even after taking ART for a long period of time.
+This is a result of bacteria entering the bloodstream through a person’s gut lining, which has been damaged by HIV.
 Although ART has drastically improved HIV care, it can take years of continuous ART to repair HIV-related damage to the immune cells in the gut.

-This study will investigate whether fixing the damage to gut tissue by taking probiotics will improve the response to ART in INRs.
-There is considerable evidence that a change in the balance of beneficial and harmful bacteria influences gut immune health.
+This study investigated whether taking a probiotic would fix the damage to gut tissue or improve the response to ART in INRs.
+There is considerable evidence that a change in the balance of beneficial and harmful bacteria can influence gut immune health.
 For example, beneficial bacteria have been shown to enhance the ability of immune cells to fight harmful bacteria.
-Probiotics may improve the function and number of healthy immune cells in the gut to prevent the leakage into the bloodstream and ultimately reduce HIV-related health complications in INRs.
+The study tested whether this probiotic might improve the function and number of healthy immune cells in the gut, prevent bacterial leakage into the bloodstream and ultimately reduce the inflammation that causes HIV-related health complications in INRs.

-The duration of the study is 48 weeks.
-The study is double-blinded meaning that neither the participants or their doctor will know which treatment group they are in.
+The duration of the study was 48 weeks.
+The study was double-blinded, meaning that neither the participants or their doctor knew which treatment group they were in.

-Bloodwork and questionnaire material will be collected periodically throughout the course of the study.
-This information will be used to compare immune function, inflammation, and gut health between the two study groups.
+Bloodwork and questionnaire material were collected periodically throughout the course of the study.
+This information was used to compare immune function, inflammation, and gut health between the two study groups.